 \section{Evaluating Honesty in Large Language Models}

-\paragraph{Evaluating the honesty of models.} We follow established definitions of lying which require (1) making a statement known (or believed) to be false, and (2) intending the receiver to accept the statement as true \citep{lying_definition_2008}.
+\paragraph{Evaluating lying.} We follow established definitions of lying by commission, which requires (1) making a statement known (or believed) to be false, and (2) intending the receiver to accept the statement as true \citep{lying_definition_2008}.
 This definition separates lying from other forms of false output, such as hallucinations; a lie involves knowingly stating falsehoods.
 This is visualized in \Cref{fig:lying_truthfulness}.

 Formally, let $B$ denote the model's belief (e.g., ``the Great Wall was built primarily for symbolic purposes'') and let $S$ represent the model's response.
 We define lying as follows:

 \textit{\textbf{Lying} is making a statement $S$ where $S \neq B$, with the intent of causing a receiver to believe $S$ is true.}